Rishabh-Kumar-Bothra/krishiplusplus/README.md

 The present Apps only give geeralized option about crops and farmers but our app gives targeted ressult to farmers analysing their **S**oil **H**ealth **C**ard and predicting their yield per hectare if they follow our suggestion.

-It also gives farmer profile analysis to directly to retailers to buy their products which eleminates middlemen, removing another big hurdle in agriculture.
+**Simply speaking our app leverages Soil Health Card information for farmers.
+The Soil Health card, issued by Govt. of India does not have much useful for information that farmers can directly use.
+Our app uses SH info and provides info like Variety, inter-crop, seed spacing and sowing period.
+Using these info we predict the yield and predicted profit to farmer using random forest model. **

 This app also gives risk management based on cyclone and flood forecast from Govt. of India website.

 ### Images
 ![First](https://raw.githubusercontent.com/geekychaser/krishiplusplus/master/1.png)